 But then I get home and wonder how to store all this greenery!

 All these leafy greens tend to take over the fridge, and it can be quite a project to use them all up within a few days in all my salads and other kale recipes.
-But it is possible to freeze kale, and it’s so dang easy to do so!
-Here’s a quick 6 step tutorial for how to freeze kale so that you have leafy greens every day of the year.
+However, it is possible to freeze kale when you have an overabundance, and it’s so dang easy to do so!
+Here’s a quick 6-step tutorial for how to freeze kale so that you have leafy greens every day of the year.